dahead/awp/README.md

 ## Features

 - Simple, clean user interface using bubbletea and lipgloss
-- Shows only today's tasks
+- Shows today's tasks by default, with option to view all tasks
+- Date navigation to view tasks due on specific days
-- Stores data in a PostgreSQL database
+- Stores data in a SQLite database
 - Central hotkey (CTRL+B) to show additional commands
 - Full CRUD operations for managing tasks